railwayapp/docs/src/docs/reference/public-networking.md

 Certificate issuance should happen within an hour of your DNS being updated with the values we provide.

-For proxied domains (Cloudflare orange cloud), we may not always be able to issue a certificate for the domain, but Cloudflare to Railway traffic will be encrypted with TLS using our default `*.up.railway.com` certificate.
+For proxied domains (Cloudflare orange cloud), we may not always be able to issue a certificate for the domain, but Cloudflare to Railway traffic will be encrypted with TLS using our default `*.up.railway.app` certificate.
 </Collapse>

 <Collapse title="Does Railway protect my services against DDoS?">